 It is very important to pay attention to the deadlines of a particular scholarship.
 Missing deadlines can often result in the inability to receive the award.
 At NWIC, we observe three different types of deadlines, explained below.
 "Meeting a deadline" means having a complete file, with nothing still pending from the student or the Department of Education.
-Remember that the FAFSA can be filed as early as January 1, so complete it as soon as you have your tax information from the previous year available.
+Remember that the FAFSA can be filed as early as October 1 of the year prior to the start of the academic year, so complete it as soon as you have your tax information from the previous year available.